 The board of directors has several duties as described in the bylaws, including understanding the AWC's organizational documents and activities, procedural rules, policies, and decision-making processes.
-The board's fiduciary duty means that directors must act honestly and in good faith, with a view to the best interests of the organization.
-Directors also have responsibilities as prescribed by certain statutes.
+The board's fiduciary duty means that directors and alternates must act honestly and in good faith, with a view to the best interests of the organization.
+Directors and alternates also have responsibilities as prescribed by certain statutes.
 These include but are not limited to legislation related to employee source deductions, employment standards, goods and services tax, and environmental protection.

-Directors and alternates new to the board are provided with orientation by the AWC's staff.
+Directors and alternates new to the board are provided with an orientation by AWC staff.
 The directors and alternates are expected to make time for these important orientation sessions to ensure they are familiar with their duties and obligations.
 Directors and alternates must sign a declaration indicating their understanding of and intent to abide by these process guidelines.

-The director takes a lead role in attending and participating at board meetings.
-The alternate acts in place of the director if the person is unavailable.
-Both the director and alternate are welcome to attend meetings and are eligible for stakeholder support, as described in the Stakeholder Support Policy.
-However, if both are present at a board meeting, the director is expected to: a) sit at the main board table (with the alternate sitting in the row behind or at a side table), and b) take the lead in participating in board discussions.
+Both the director and alternate are welcome to attend meetings and are eligible for stakeholder support, as described in the AWC's Stakeholder Support Policy.
+However, if both are present at a board meeting, the director is expected to: a) sit at the main or inner ring of the board table (with the alternate sitting in the row behind or at a side table), and b) take the lead in participating in board discussions.
+Directors and alternates are encouraged to speak in one voice when sharing their sector's interests at the AWC table.
+Table 1 details the roles and responsibilities of Directors and Alternates:

-AWC directors are expected to: